joewandy/hlda/README.md

 ------

 - hlda.py is the Gibbs sampler.
-- a notebook to test with synthetic data can be found in the notebooks folder.
+- Example notebook to test with synthetic data and the BBC Insight corpus can be found in the notebooks folder.

 References
 -----------